Remarketing audience examples

 Build this audience to identify users who have completed goals or transactions.
 Create a filter to identify users who had Goal Completions, Transactions, or Revenue greater than 0.

 While users who have converted is a broad category, those users are more likely to engage in additional conversions.
-Businesses that offer products or services that lend themselves to more frequent purchases (e.g., jewelry, clothing, makeup) are finding that users who convert more frequently early in their lifetimes end up being more valuable over the course of their lifetimes.
-For example, if you can entice a user to convert four or five times during the first month as opposed to four or five times over the course of the first year, then that user becomes more engaged with your business, and has a longer, more valuable lifetime.
+Businesses that offer products or services that lend themselves to more frequent purchases (e.g., jewelry, clothing, makeup) are finding that users who convert more frequently early in the customer life cycle end up being more valuable over the course of that life cycle.
+For example, if you can entice a user to convert four or five times during the first month as opposed to four or five times over the course of the first year, then that user becomes more engaged with your business, and has a longer, more valuable life cycle with your business.

 Reengaging with any user who has converted lets you cast a wide net and either encourage current momentum or reawaken an earlier interest.
 To focus your remarketing on users who are currently engaged in a more frequent, closely spaced conversion pattern, you can use the next audience definition for high-value users, which reengages users based on recency, frequency, and conversion value.